ibrahim85/Watson_ChickenProj_JP/README.md

 ## Prerequisites

-libraries and packages you'll need that you probably don't already have installed:
+Libraries and packages you'll need that you probably don't already have installed:

 ```
 OpenCV (with support for cv2)